Sydney-Informatics-Hub/hello-nextflow/docs/day2/03_quant.md

 You have just defined a process with multiple inputs!

 ### 5. Call the process in the `workflow` scope

+> More explanation and guidance needed.
+Guide through making the input channel from the indexing step.
+Fixed in next code iter.

+> We should be using .out here, connect back to part 1 https://training.nextflow.io/basic_training/processes/#output-definitions

 !!! question "Exercise"